23 Tips for a Truly Restorative, Stress-Free Weekend

 Get up at least once an hour

-Sitting hours on end five days a week is bad enough—when you start bringing work home for the weekend, health problems from staying sedentary get even worse.
+Sitting hours on end five days a week is bad enough—when you start bringing work home for the weekend, health problems from staying sedentary get even worse, says Claire Siegel, a registered dietitian and founder of Nutritional Freedom.
 If you need to spend time hunkered in front of your computer, spend 10 minutes every hour doing equipment-free exercises like lunges, push-ups, or jumping jacks.
-It won’t cut into too much work time, but could add up to more than an hour’s worth of exercise by the end of the day.
-This is what could happen to your brain when you’re stressed.
+It won’t cut into too much work time and you could add up to more than an hour’s worth of exercise by the end of the day.
+A 2017 study published in International Journal of Behavioral Nutrition and Physical Activity found that just standing up and walking around for five minutes every hour can put you in a better mood, dull mood cravings, and make your mind sharper.

 Commit one day to fun

-If you do need to do work or run errands, get all your tasks done in one day instead of spreading them throughout both Saturday and Sunday.
-Keep the other day free for fun weekend activities like a long hike, water park visit, or backyard game tournament.
+If you do need to do work or run errands, get all your tasks done in one day instead of spreading them throughout both Saturday and Sunday, says Dr. Nicolino.
+Keeping a day free for fun weekend activities like yoga in your living room, making movies with your kids, or gardening.

 Get more done during the week

-Instead of saving chores for your free time during the weekends, tackle those tasks midweek.
+Another option for getting chores done is to spread them out through the week, Dr. Nicolino says.
 During the time you’d normally spend vegging out on the couch after work, take a little time to run to the grocery store or do some vacuuming.
 When Saturday rolls around, you’ll have the freedom to pack in more fun.

 Get your work done early

-Sometimes you can’t get around bringing work home for the weekend.
-If you do have to tackle a project, get up an hour early and buckle down.
-Set an alarm for two or three hours and spend that time focused on your task.
-When the alarm goes off, turn your computer off and spend the rest of your weekend to yourself.
-Here are more things organized people do on the weekend.
+Sometimes you can’t avoid bringing work home for the weekend so if you do have to tackle a project, get up an hour early and focus for a set amount of time, Dr. Huppert says.
+You can even set an alarm so you don’t get so consumed that your work sucks up your whole weekend.
+When the alarm rings, turn your computer off and spend the rest of your weekend without work.

 Don’t just watch sports—get in on the action